joe-engalan/VMKata/README.md

 Add the concept of a saved message that is displayed once.
 Add a coin bank for making change
-If there isn't enough money when dispense is pressed, display the price
+If there isn't enough money when dispense is pressed, display the price After price is displayed, subsequent displays will retun to normal display behavior then the remaining amount is placed in the coin return.